 his life on the line in defense of the notion of Christ descending from David;

-Jesus’ lineage was more important to him than his own.
+That is, Jesus’ lineage was more important to Paul than his own.
 He was willing to

-suffer as a criminal in defense of Christ’s bloodline rather than to marry a
+suffer as an evangelist in defense of Christ’s bloodline rather than marry a

 wife, settle-down and preserve his own bloodline.
 Paul was not stupid; he was

-very learned; he would know if Jesus was descended of David or not.
-Mary,
+a very learned man; he would know if Jesus was really descended of David or not.

-available, married Joseph of Davidic lineage, so that legally Mary’s lineage
+available, and so she married Joseph of the line of David, so that legally Mary’s lineage

 transferred to the tribe of Judah through her husband, and all his children

-(Jesus’ brothers) descended from Judah, as did Jesus, legally.
+(Jesus’ brothers) descended from Judah, as did Jesus, legally but not

 (39a) Judgment